Caia-Tech/the-burden/README.md

 This repository contains supporting materials for "The Burden: Love, Logic, and the Lonely Space Between" by Marvin Tutt.

+## Licensing Notice Jun 30, 2025

+Analytics indicate substantial organizational access to The Burden from various professional networks.

+Per the published licensing terms:
+- Organizational/Enterprise use: $10,000
+- Legal/Professional services: $2,500-$5,000
+- Personal use: Free

+These prices are minimal by design while satisfying most compliance requirements.

+For discounted or special licensing, contact: owner@caiatech.com

+This serves as a 30-day notice for unlicensed organizational use.

 ## Notice: No Social Media Presence

 For security and legal reasons, I maintain no social media accounts on any platform, including: